 Meet our New Therapy Teams

-Congratulations to the new members of the Chenny Troupe!
-Three new teams will become active volunteers from our September 20 testing period.
-Read below for the official bio's of our new therapy teams.
+Congratulations to the new members of the Chenny Troupe.
+Five new teams will become active volunteers from our October 5 testing period.
+Read below for some of the stories of our new therapy teams.

 Zorro is a 3-year-old male standard poodle.
 Long before he was born, Zorro's

 owners, Judy and Rich Deogracias, first learned about Chenny Troupe while